Our Professional Staff

 Jennie is perhaps one of the most naturally gifted and beautifully qualified people to work in the funeral profession.
 For 10 years she worked in emergency room administration management and helped families through illness, injury, and sometimes death.
 Her professionalism, calming demeanor, and organizational strengths have added tremendously to the strength of our team.

-Jennie’s heart is for people, but the people most precious to her are her thriving teenagers, her daughter is involved in teaching special needs children and her son is pursuing his Eagle Rank in Boy Scouts.
-Jennie loves hiking herself and earned the Woodbadge rank, the equivalent to Eagle Rank just a few years back.
+Jennie’s heart is for people, but the people most precious to her are her thriving teenagers, her daughter is involved in teaching special needs children and her son recently earned his Eagle Rank in Boy Scouts.
+Jennie loves hiking herself and in addition to earning the Woodbadge rank herself (the equivalent to Eagle Rank), she also staffs the Woodbridge program.
 She also has a deep love of painting and finding ways to be creative.

 Jennie’s life follows her philosophy, “Fill your life with adventures, not things.
 Have stories to tell, not stuff to show.”